• Skip to primary navigation

 Instructions

-• Remove the wings from the oven.
-Using tongs, toss the wings in the sauce until fully coated.
-Place the coated wings back on the baking sheet into the oven to cook for an additional 10 minutes.
+• Coat the wings.
+Remove the wings from the oven.
+Using tongs, toss the wings in the glaze until fully coated.
+Place the coated wings back onto the baking sheet and cook for an additional 5 minutes.
+Coat the wings once more and serve immediately.
+Garnish with diced green onions or sesame seeds if desired.
+Any leftover glaze can be used as a dipping sauce for the wings.

 Notes